 Another practice considered an insufficient good faith effort is the rejection of the DBE because its quotation for the work was not the lowest received.
 The contractor must submit copies of each DBE and non-DBE subcontractor quote submitted to the bidder when a non-DBE subcontractor was selected over a DBE for work on the contract.
 A generalized assertion that the contractor has received multiple quotes is not sufficient unless copies of those quotes are provided.
 The Department may contact rejected DBEs as part of its investigation.

 However, nothing in this paragraph shall be construed to require the bidder or prime contractor to accept unreasonable quotes in order to satisfy contract goals.

-In determining whether a bidder has made good faith efforts, the Department will review the documented efforts of the contractor and will review the performance take into account the ability of other bidders in meeting the contract to meet the DBE goal.
+In determining whether a bidder has made good faith efforts, the LPA/Subrecipient will review the documented efforts of the contractor and will review the performance of other bidders in meeting the contract goal.